PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

 py-htseq/2.0.3-mb7ap7s
 ```

-Then run the following to see if the module is loaded
+Run the following to check the module is loaded:

 ```bash
 htseq-count --help